MathiesVDB/Progamming4-Exam_DigDug/README.md

 - The digging is just placing an empty tile over a ground tile partly to give the illusion of digging part of the texture.
 - Enemies will flee to the top left of the screen if they are the last enemy alive.
 - In singleplayer, completing the 3 levels will allow you to give in a name and see the previous highscores and, if you got high enough, your own score.
+- GameDirector manages the flow of the scenes the player(s) go through depending on the option selected on the main screen.
+It also makes sure enemies flee when they are last alive, it counts the current enemies alive and makes sure every level has the sound- and scorehandler.